FlexMeasures/flexmeasures/documentation/configuration.rst

 Allows users to make authenticated requests.
 If true, injects the Access-Control-Allow-Credentials header in responses.
 This allows cookies and credentials to be submitted across domains.

-Note:  This option cannot be used in conjunction with a “*” origin
+.. note::  This option cannot be used in conjunction with a “*” origin.

 Default: ``True``

+.. _mail-config:

 Mail
 ----